-I consider automated tests the best form of documentation
+I believe automated tests to be the best form of documentation - kept up to date hourly by each CI pipeline.

 Who am I as a person